Revised March 2019

 NIDA is playing a major role in the National Institutes of Health (NIH) HEAL initiative (Helping to End Addiction Long-term), launched in June 2018 to provide scientific solutions to the national opioid overdose crisis, including improved treatment strategies for pain as well as opioid use disorders (OUDs).
 This new initiative, funded by Congress, brings new hope for people, families, and communities affected by this devastating crisis.

-NIDA will be coordinating four overarching research projects around the country:
+NIDA is coordinating the following research projects around the country:

 - Focused OUD Medications Development Research Project